“My work is to seek after truth.”

 Principles of American Founding I

 This course is an in-depth look at the founding and development of the American republic with an appreciation of the uniqueness of that founding.
 Students will begin a study of the Constitution using the method advocated by Thomas Jefferson, which includes a study of such authors as Locke and Sidney, not overlooking their classical antecedents.
+Authors include Sidney, Locke, Montesquieu, Jay, Madison, Hamilton, Washington, and Franklin.

 Principles of American Founding II

 This is the second course in a two-part series applying classical principles to the modern managerial society.
-As a follow-on to Writing and Thinking, this course will examine the thinking of influential figures in world history, and explore the connection between their modes of oral expression and that influence.
+As a follow-on to Writing and Thinking, this course will examine the thinking of influential figures in world history and explore the connection between their modes of oral expression and that influence.
 A significant aspect of the class will be an emphasis on great speaking and will include discussing great historical speeches by Lincoln, Churchill, Demosthenes, Socrates, Washington, Cicero, Gandhi, and many others.

 Science or Science Fiction